mdsantia/mdsantia.github.io/_posts/2023-05-07-PresentationNight.md

 title:  "Random Walks in Products of Free Groups"
 header:
   image: "images/UGRPS-Summer-22.jpg"
-date: 2023-04-20
+date: 2023-05-07
 mathjax: true
 ---

-During the Spring 2023 semester, I had the opportunity to share with the Department of Mathematics at Purdue University some of the ideas I worked on during the previous Summer 2022 with [Dr. Thomas Sinclair](https://www.math.purdue.edu/~tsincla/) and other peers in the field, [Colton Griffin](https://www.linkedin.com/in/colton-griffin-9b1b3b191/), [Sanchita Chakraborty](https://www.linkedin.com/in/sanchita-chakraborty-8107a9192/), and Yuxiao Wang.
+On April 20th 2023, I had the opportunity to share with the Department of Mathematics at Purdue University some of the ideas I worked on during the previous Summer 2022 with [Dr. Thomas Sinclair](https://www.math.purdue.edu/~tsincla/) and other peers in the field, [Colton Griffin](https://www.linkedin.com/in/colton-griffin-9b1b3b191/), [Sanchita Chakraborty](https://www.linkedin.com/in/sanchita-chakraborty-8107a9192/), and Yuxiao Wang.
 I will try to summarize the presentation, as well as our preleminary results from when we worked on the project.

 # Purpose
 The main goal was to explain the underlying concepts of the study in a brief 10 minute presentation to a wide audience without feeling limited or confused by the complexity of notation and the mathematics used.